JosephLai241/URS/README.md

 ![Check subs](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/checksubs.png)

 You will then have the option to choose the post category within the subreddit (Hot, New, Controversial, Top, Rising, Search).
-After choosing the category, you'll also have the option to choose how many results you'd like to be returned.
+After choosing the category, you will also have the option to choose how many results you would like to be returned.
 Again, this only applies if you do not choose the Search option.

 ![Settings 1](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/settings1.png)